acyclics/speech-to-speech-translator/README.md

 # Changing language
 To setup the language model used by pocketsphinx, first download the desired language model at https://sourceforge.net/projects/cmusphinx/files/Acoustic and Language Models/.
 In this example, we will use the Spanish language model.
 You can change this by swapping the language model pocketsphinx uses and changing IBM's settings.

-Open the folder containing the language model and note the following files: fioenamemeixt
+Open the folder containing the language model and note the following files: filename.dict, filename.lm.bin or filename.lm, and a folder containing the files feat.param, mdef...

+On line 62 of translate.cpp, replace (lm path) with the path to filename.lm.bin (e.g.).
+Replace (hmm path) with the folder containing the various files (e.g.).
+Replace (dict path) with the path to filename.dict (e.g.).